FoxyIsCoding/TinyBin/README.md

-# PasteFox
+# TinyBin

-PasteFox is a modern, minimal, and ad-free pastebin for your notes and code.
+TinyBin is a modern, minimal, and ad-free pastebin for your notes and code.
 Built with Node.js, Express, and MySQL.
 Easily self-host with Docker!